jasonmpittman/cowrie-log-analyzer/README.md

 CLA generates text and graphical output.
 The text output is simple and displayed in the program GUI.
 The graphical output consists of basic charts (e.g., line, histogram) that can be exported.

 ## Storage
 Concurrently, CLA persists data to a sqlite3 database.
+The schema is as follows: